axboe/fio/HOWTO.rst

 	generated filenames (with a directory specified) with the source of the client connecting.
 To disable this behavior, set this option to 0.

+.. option:: filetype=str

+	Assume that all files defined in a job are of this type.
+By default fio will do :manpage:`stat(2)` for each file to know its file type.
+For huge filesets it might be a bottleneck, so the option can be used to skip the huge number of syscalls.
+The file types are:

+		**none**
+			Unset.
+The default.
+		**file**
+			Regular file.
+		**block**
+			Block device file.
+		**char**
+			Char device file.

 .. option:: opendir=str

         Recursively open any files below directory `str`.
 This accepts only a